-The Engineering Department provides professional design, project inspection, and other engineering services to various City Departments, including Public Works, Planning, Code, Water, and the Water Pollution Control Facility.
-The department is staffed with a City Engineer and an Engineering Project Manager.
+The Engineering Department provides professional design and drafting tasks, project inspection, and other engineering services to various City Departments, including Public Works, Planning, Economic Development, Water, and the Water Pollution Control Facility.
+The department is staffed with a professionally licensed City Engineer and an Engineering Project Manager.